cyb3ritic/HTB-machines-and-challenges-writeups/machines/headless.md

 ## Vulnerability Assessment

 Support page with input fields caught my interest, so, I started testing the input fields manually.
-- First tried for SQL injection, I geve single quote(') and double quotes(") as input to every input fields, but there was no any suspicious response.
+- First tried for SQL injection, I gave single quote(') and double quotes(") as input to every input fields, but there was no any suspicious response.
 - Then I tried for XSS.
 I gave `<XSS>` (word XSS wrapped in angular bracket) as input and I got a suspisious looking message, which means the app is vulnerable to XSS.
     - ![suspicious message](../.medias/headless/sus_response.jpg)

-The message said that hacking attemp was detected so my browser information was sent to administrator.
+The message said that hacking attemp was detected so a report with my browser information was sent to administrator.

 ### Building strategy
 Now it's time to build some strategy.
 Here our browser information is being sent to administrator, and our browser information is stored in User-Agent header.
-So, if we set our payload in User-Agent header by using burpsuite, our payload is gonna reach the administrator.
+So, if we set/embed our payload in User-Agent header by using burpsuite, our payload is gonna reach the administrator.

 But what will we do after reaching to administrator?